(214) 390-7947 (Overseas Callers)

 Is there any minimum or maximum stay?
 Can I extend my stay if I choose to?

-Our programs run in duration from one to twelve weeks.
-You will need to ensure your visa is for a sufficient period to allow you to complete your volunteer work.
+Our programs run for one to twelve weeks.
+Yes, you surely can extend your stay if you wish.
+You will need to ensure your visa is valid for a sufficient period to complete your volunteer work.

 Can I extend my stay if I choose to?

-Yes, if you want to stay for a longer period of time you can easily extend your stay in Kenya.
-We will be happy to assist you in any way possible to make sure that you have no trouble extending your stay and if needed, the duration of your visa.
+Yes, if you want to stay longer, you can easily extend your stay in Kenya.
+We will be happy to assist you in any way possible to make sure that you have no trouble extending your stay and, if needed, the duration of your visa.

 Will I have enough time to travel after work and on weekends while volunteering in Kenya?